Barrow holographic dark energy with varying exponent: Introduction

-In the present work we are interested in studying Barrow holographic dark energy with varying exponent.
+Since Barrow entropy has been shown to lead to a very interesting cosmological phenomenology, in the present work we are interested in studying Barrow holographic dark energy with varying exponent.
 In particular, we impose various parametrizations for the time-dependence, which is equivalent to redshift-dependence, and we examine their effect on the cosmological evolution.
 The plan of the work is the following.
 In Section \ref{model0} we review standard Barrow holographic dark energy, and then in Section \ref{model1} we construct the extended scenario where the Barrow exponent is varying.
 In Section \ref{evolution} we impose specific ans\"{a}tze for the Barrow running exponent and we investigate their cosmological behavior.
 Finally, in Section \ref{Conclusions} we summarize our results.